Слава Україні!——Glory to Ukraine!

-If physical assets get in the way of one’s development, then their value is low.
-That is exactly why my collection fits in my pocket.
+If physical things get in the way of one’s development, their value is low.

-The following essay was originally published in Benji Knewman Vol.13, out now!
+The following essay was originally published in Benji Knewman 13.

 There are several distinctive, stable directions in my collection of images.
 Some of it is linked to my work in art and architecture, though they don’t always correspond to my professional opinions.
 In my work I value innovative, future-focused, human- and planet-friendly new architecture, but in my private collection I have no such images.
 There are a few wooden structures, but they are summer homes and form part of the collection that features carefully restored countryside manors and other old brick buildings.
 With layers of time, dirt, and ugliness washed off, they are homey and elegant, furnished beautifully, but with only the minimal necessities.
 The collection also has grand houses with openings, terraces, woven furniture, and pools in magical places by the ocean or in the woods – Los Angeles, Italy, India, Australia.
 There are grand apartments in New York, Milan, and Paris.
 Giant flower arrangements also appear in the collection, in vases, in compositions hanging from ceilings, and so on, as well as iris flower beds in gradients of sentimental pastel tones from fluffy peach to flamingo pink, English gardens, and David Austin roses of all colours.

 A strong chapter in the collection contains book and magazine covers – the physical faces of novels, biographies, art and cookbooks.
 Most often covers are symmetrically organized collages of a photographic element, bright colour blocks, and Swiss-style letters.

 A small but mighty corner of the collection is dedicated to black-and-white stills from old films, depicting beautiful women and handsome men.
 The women usually have light hair like my mum, whereas the men – dark hair like my dad.